jrufus09/ToDo_Dungeon/DevLog/devlog.md

 - updated spawning system to allow player safe area
 - made attack button that enables when enemy is nearby
 - resolving turnamanager issues which include: infinitely giving enemy turns

+### 6-May-2025
+- not feeling great today but made progress: the pathfinding package output diagonals regardless of the setting
+-